Markets

 The company with the world’s most enviable stock ticker isn’t cashing in on AI

-When your ticker is “AI,” people expect you to be riding the wave better than anyone else — that hasn’t happened for C3.ai.
+When your ticker is “AI,” people expect you to be riding the wave better than anyone else — but that hasn’t happened for C3.ai.

-Executives in corporate America are bending over backwards to describe their products as “AI-powered" or "AI-driven,” desperate to join the hype train.
-Weirdly, the stock with the enviable “AI” ticker is going backwards.
+Executives in Corporate America are bending over backward to describe their products as “AI-powered or AI-driven,” desperate to join the hype train.
+Weirdly, the stock with the enviable “AI” ticker is going the opposite way.

-For the quarter ended July 31, revenue fell 19% year-over-year to $70.3 million, missing forecasts by a mile — Wall Street was expecting somewhere north of $100 million, per Bloomberg.
-Losses, unsurprisingly, ballooned as well, with a net loss of nearly -$117 million.
+For the quarter ended July 31, revenue fell 19% year over year to $70.3 million, missing forecasts by a mile; Wall Street was expecting somewhere north of $100 million, per Bloomberg.
+Losses, unsurprisingly, ballooned as well, with a net loss of nearly $117 million.

 Indeed, since its 2020 IPO, the company has remained in the red, with losses continuing to widen.

-C3.ai has rebranded several times since its founding in 2009: first as C3, focusing on carbon-emissions tracking, then as C3 IoT in 2016 during the Internet of Things boom, and finally as C3.ai in 2019, pivoting to artificial intelligence.
+C3.ai has rebranded several times since its founding in 2009: first as C3, focusing on carbon emissions tracking, then as C3 IoT in 2016 during the Internet of Things boom, and finally as C3.ai in 2019, pivoting to artificial intelligence.
 Shares popped after its IPO, but are now down ~90% from its peak, seriously missing the AI rally that’s defined the last two years.

 Siebel blamed the weak quarter on the company’s disruptive sales overhaul, while also citing his own health issues.
 This week, the company appointed Stephen Ehikian as CEO, with Siebel staying on as executive chairman.
-Despite the miss, Siebel emphasized C3.ai has an “extraordinarily large market opportunity, a superlative product offering, and exceptional levels of customer satisfaction.”
+Despite the miss, Siebel emphasized that C3.ai has an “extraordinarily large market opportunity, a superlative product offering, and exceptional levels of customer satisfaction.”

 Of course, AI isn’t a magic word that turns hype into profit.
-Although the frenzy around the tech has produced big winners, with Nvidia surpassing $4 trillion in market cap and Palantir transforming into a corporate behemoth thanks to a strong retail following, other names like Marvell, Adobe, and Salesforce are facing setbacks as their AI push has yet to meaningfully boost their bottom lines.
+Though the frenzy around the tech has produced big winners, with Nvidia surpassing $4 trillion in market cap and Palantir transforming into a corporate behemoth thanks to a strong retail following, other names like Marvell, Adobe, and Salesforce are facing setbacks as their AI push has yet to meaningfully boost their bottom lines.

 More Markets